eugenia1984/DisenoUX-UI/open_bootcamp_ux_ui/ux_ui_course_cohort3/02_ux_fundamentals.md

 ## :book: Lessons

-- 2.1 - The way of the Ddesigner
+- 2.1 - The way of the Designer

 - 2.2 - Your Career